BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Arise, Riders of Rohan!** `ACTIVE`

-If this model is within 12" of a Rohan General and has the Cavalry keyword, it receives +1 bonus to its Fight value on a turn in which they Charge.
+If this model is within 12" of a Rohan General and has the Cavalry keyword, then it gains a bonus of +1 to its Fight Value in a turn in which it Charges.

 - **Spear Mastery** `ACTIVE`

-This model may use its throwing spears as a normal [spear][Spear] during the Fight phase, as long as it hasn't made a shooting attack with it in the Move or Shoot phase.
+This model may use its [throwing] [spears][Spear] as a normal [spear][Spear] during the Fight Phase, so long as it hasn't made a shooting attack with it in either the preceding Move Phase or Shoot Phase.

 </div>